-Terrific Trampoline Parks in Connecticut for Kids and Family Fun
+Indoor Trampoline Parks in Connecticut for Kids and Family Fun

-Sky Zone—Bethel, Norwalk, and Wallingford
+Bethel, Norwalk, and Wallingford

 Sky Zone offers open jump sessions, a Foam Zone, where kids can jump from a trampoline runway into a pit filled with 10,000 foam cubes, and Sky Slam, where trampoline launch pads bounce you ten feet in the air so that you can dunk your basketball like a pro.
 Depending on the location, they also offer special programs.
 It can get crowded on winter weekends in particular, so reserve your spot in advance.
-Special "Sky Socks" are $3 and required but are yours to keep and reuse.

 This brand new facility in Danbury includes two trampoline Bungee jumps, two Ninja-style obstacle courses, as well as a separate Bounce!
 Jr. Zone with it's own mini slam dunk basketball hoop.
 They have a wonderful parent lounge with TVs in addition to the mezzanine observation deck which has multiple charging stations and a state-of-the-art arcade.
 They offer open bounce, special toddler time sessions for kids under 6, Jump N Glow on Friday and Saturday nights, in addition to other programs.

-Launch—Hartford and Milford
+Hartford and Milford

 This newly renovated gym contains 12 Olympic trampolines that are built right into the floor, along with overhead safety-harness devices for learning somersaults and flips, end decks, pitch pads, and more.
 They offer classes most Monday, Wednesday, and Friday afternoons and welcome drop-ins (but it's always a good idea to call in advance).